nicolewallace09/u-develop-it/README.md

 * [Questions](#questions)

 ## Installation
 The user should clone the repository from GitHub.
-This application requires Node.js, Express, and mysql2.
-To view database from MySQL `run mysql -u root -p`.
+This application requires Node.js, Express, and mysqlite3.
+To view database from MySQL run `mysqlite3 db/election.db`.

 ## Usage
 This application is for users to create an election.db in mySQL so that users have access to candidate, party, and vote data.